freenas/freenas-docs/userguide/vms.rst

 :ref:`Zvols <Create zvol>` are typically used as virtual hard drives.
-After :ref:`creating a zvol <Create zvol>`, associate it with the VM by selecting :guilabel:`Add device`, choose the *VM*, select a :guilabel:`Type` of *Disk*, select the created zvol, then set the :guilabel:`Mode`.
+After :ref:`creating a zvol <Create zvol>`, associate it with the VM by navigating
+:menuselection:`VMs --> Devices --> Add Device --> Add Disk` for the VM.
+Select the created ZVol, then set the :guilabel:`Mode`.
 If a specific sector size is required, enter the number of bytes into :guilabel:`Disk sectorsize`.
 The default of *0* leaves the sector size unset.

 .. figure:: images/vms-disk1.png